dskemp/courtdata/content/cases/ot2014/14-95/index.md

 - habeas corpus
 summary: "Respondent was not entitled to habeas relief on the ground that the Washington Supreme Court unreasonably applied clearly established federal law by failing to classify the trial court’s closing-argument restriction as structural error, since none of this Court’s cases clearly requires including such an improper restriction in the structural error category."
 ---
+Respondent was not entitled to habeas relief on the ground that the Washington Supreme Court unreasonably applied clearly established federal law by failing to classify the trial court’s closing-argument restriction as structural error, since none of this Court’s cases clearly requires including such an improper restriction in the structural error category.